codeghar/docker-compose-jenkins/README.md

 and the user does not need to provide the ``-s`` flag anymore ([Source](https://jenkins.io/doc/book/managing/cli/#using-the-client)).
 In this instance, since both containers are on the same Docker network, using the name of the Jenkins container works.

+## seed-job.xml

+Contains the config for a seed job.
+This xml file was created by creating a job in the web UI of Jenkins.

+The file uses Job DSL plugin with a Groovy script.
+Modify it to match your requirements.

 # Notes